bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

  - This script is just like the above, but it also grabs the errors column and returns it.

 ### *sql_make_plot.sh*
- - This script executes make_plot.c after grabbing values corresponding to selected_fits.csv
+ - This script executes make_plots.c after grabbing values corresponding to selected_fits.csv
- - This script takes 2 parameters
+ - This script takes many parameters to make a Y vs X plot with colored data points as Z-axis
     * x - independent variable
     * y - dependent variable
+    * z - color of data points (third free parameter)
+    * z_title, z_names, z_colors, z_markers
+    * x_title, y_title, z_title, title
  - The two parameters can be any numeric column value from either the run_params table OR the fit_results table.
 For a list of possibilities, execute:
     * ./sql_make_plot.sh help
  - Example usage:
-    * ./sql_make_plot.sh hv gain
+    * ./sql_make_plot.sh x=hv y=gain z=ll z_values=30,35,40,45,50,60 z_colors=black,black,red,red,green,green z_markers=dot,star,cross z_title=Light-Level z_names=30-35,40-45,50-60

-### *sql_calibrate_gain(ll).sh*
+### *sql_measure_gain(ll)(filter).sh*
- - This script finds the average measurement of any available good fits and updates the calibration file.
+ - This script finds the average measurement of any available good fits.
+ - Each time this script runs, files are updated in the gain_measurement directory
+ - Sending in the flag "calibrate" as a parameter updates the files in the calibration directory.
+ - Optional arguments include:  run_cond, fit_cond, hv, ll, min_hv, filter, quality.

 ---
 ---